UleRobots/ROS-cipherer/README.md

       $ sudo apt-get update

-For a complete installation of ROS (recommended):
+Do a complete installation of ROS (recommended):

       $ sudo apt-get install ros-indigo-desktop-full